The secrets of truffles: how to recognize a quality product🍄✨

 -

 Out of season?
-Be careful: it could be frozen or low quality
+Be careful: it may be frozen or of poor quality.

 -